tomtenniscourt/Dad-Joke-Generator/README.md

 o	The setSavedJokes function is called with the new array to update the state.

 -	Defines the handleSaveJoke function, which clears the editingJoke state, indicating that the joke editing is complete.
--	Renders the main structure of the favorites page inside a <div> element with the class name "Favourites".
+-	Renders the main structure of the favourites page inside a <div> element with the class name "Favourites".
 -	Renders an input field for adding a new joke, with the handleNewJokeChange function handling the value change.
 -	Renders a button with the class name "save-button", which triggers the saveNewJoke function when clicked.
 -	Checks if there are any saved jokes (savedJokes.length > 0), and if so, renders them.

 o	Iterates over the savedJokes array using the map function.

-o	For each joke, renders a list item (<li>) with a checkbox, the joke text, and buttons for editing or deleting the joke.
+o	For each joke, it renders a list item (<li>) with a checkbox, the joke text, and buttons for editing or deleting the joke.

 o	The checked attribute of the checkbox is set based on whether the checkedJokes array includes the current index.